New data study!What Restaurant Employees Want

 3. Maintain flexibility and predictability in work schedules.
 Employees have different scheduling needs.
 Some may prefer fixed schedules, while others prefer flexible ones.
 It’s your job to consider these needs when creating your shift schedules—something discussed later on.

-5. Improve the BOH Work Environment
+5. Improve the BOH work environment

 Because kitchens have a reputation of being extremely grueling work environments—with stress and conflict common—it’s vital to include a tactic devoted entirely to improving the BOH work environment.